 Hilversum is often called “media city,” since it is the principal centre for radio and television broadcasting in the Netherlands.
 It is home to an extensive complex of radio and television studios and to the administrative headquarters of the multiple broadcasting organizations which make up the Netherlands Public Broadcasting system.

 Hilversum is the largest urban centre in the area.
 It is surrounded by beautiful woods, meadows, lakes, and smaller towns.
 Hilversum is part of the Randstad, one of the largest conurbations in Europe and it has a great public transportation network.
 Located close to larger cities, such as Amsterdam (24 km/15 mi) and Utrecht (15 km/9.3 mi), it is a great location for those who wish to enjoy a city trip while spending time in a quieter area.

 See a list of things to do in and around Hilversum here!

 Any questions?
-Meet Maggie, your direct contact person for all your questions regarding your visit, the fair or sponsorship packages, or your stay in the Netherlands!
+Meet Marina, your direct contact person for all your questions regarding your visit, the fair or sponsorship packages, or your stay in the Netherlands!